commonprefix/app-kevlar/README.md

 ## Building and Running Locally

 1. **Install Dependencies**:
-   Ensure you have Node.js and Yarn installed.
+   Ensure you have Node.js, tsc typescript compiler, and Yarn installed.
 Then, run the following command to install the necessary dependencies:
    ```bash
    yarn
    ```